tobyhodges/regex-introduction/2-regex-fundamentals.md

 Only seven characters now - that's much better!
 All lower case letters can be matched with the set `[a-z]`, and digits with `[0-9]`.

+_Note: Here, we will discuss only characters that fall inside the ASCII set - a limited set of roman alphabet letters, numbers, and symbols, which includes almost everything commonly used in English, but not accented characters (ü, é, ø, etc) or many specialised symbols (e.g. €, ¿, ±).
+Many regular expression engines provide a 'Unicode mode', often switched on with the 'u' flag, which will allow you to specify and match the full range of Unicode characters.
+This includes most alphabets, symbols, and even emojis._

 > #### Exercise 2.2
 > a) In total, how many lines mention HDAC 1-5 in `example.gff`?
 > b) Which of the following expressions could you use to match any four-letter word beginning with an uppercase letter, followed by two vowels, and ending with 'd'?